Gledhils History, Family Crest & Coats of Arms

 Early History of the Gledhils family

-Another 191 words (14 lines of text) covering the years 160 and 1600 are included under the topic Early Gledhils History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gledhils research.
+Another 96 words (7 lines of text) covering the years 160 and 1600 are included under the topic Early Gledhils History in all our PDF Extended History products and printed products wherever possible.

 Gledhils Spelling Variations

-hundred years ago, spelling variations of names were a common occurrence.
+Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
-The variations of the surname Gledhils include Gledall, Gledhill, Gladhill, Gladhall and others.
+The variations of the surname Gledhils include Gledall, Gledhill, Gladhill, Gladhall, Glanville and others.

 Early Notables of the Gledhils family (pre 1700)